 10. Install the Strike Plate into Place

 You have finally made it to the last step!
 All that is left to do is put the strike plate back into position and put your screws in.
-After that, you are now free to open and close your door with ease!
+After that, you are free to open and close your door!

-Using screws that fit snugly into each pilot hole, secure your new strike plate to the door jamb.
+Secure your new strike plate to the door jamb using screws that fit snugly into each pilot hole.
 Screw them in with your screwdriver or drill until tight and flush against the jam surface.

-Here are some of the most common reasons why your door doesn’t latch.
+Here are some of the most common reasons your door doesn’t latch.

 If your lock is broken or missing parts, there is no way for it to catch onto anything when you close your door.
-You’ll need to remove and replace it with a new one if you have a broken lock.
+If you have a broken lock, you’ll need to remove and replace it with a new one.

 If the door latch is not retracting, there may be loose screws.
 Check that the screws holding the strike plate in place are tight.
 If you’re having trouble fixing this yourself, call a professional for help.

-If your door jamb is bent, it’ll most likely need to be replaced by a professional locksmith or carpenter.
+If your door jamb is bent, it’ll need to be replaced by a professional locksmith or carpenter.

 How Does a Door Latch Work?

 When you turn the doorknob or twist a lever handle, you rotate an L-shaped metal bar called a cam.
-It pulls back (or retracts) the bolt so that it no longer holds the tongue in place.
+It pulls the bolt back (or retracts) so it no longer holds the tongue in place.
 This allows you to open the door.

 Purposes of a Strike Plate

-A regular door jamb is not strong, especially if it’s made from wood and hollow on the inside.
-Usually, the strike plate is made from steel.
-It attaches directly to the jamb with three-inch-long screws, substantially reinforcing it.
+A regular door jamb is not strong, especially if made of wood and hollow inside.
+Usually, the strike plate is made of steel.
+It attaches directly to the jamb with 3-inch-long screws, substantially reinforcing it.

-A standard dimensions strike plate will be about 2½ inches wide and 1⅛ inches tall.
-This provides much more area than just the lock cylinder itself.
+A standard strike plate will be about 2½ inches wide and 1⅛ inches tall.
+This provides much more area than just the lock cylinder.

-It can be a pain when your door won’t latch.
-But you don’t have to live with it.
+It can be frustrating when your door won’t latch, but you don’t have to live with it.
 With a few simple tools and a little know-how, you can tackle the problem yourself.
 It’ll save you money over calling a professional.

-Remember that doors are different.
+Remember, there are several causes of a door latch malfunctioning.
 So, if your door isn’t latching like it’s supposed to, check out the first step for more information on what you might be facing.
-Hopefully, these instructions have come in handy and you have fixed your door latch
+Hopefully, these instructions have come in handy, and you can fix your door latch.

 Featured Image Credit: Kawin Ounprasertsuk, Shutterstock